EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 RUN mkdir /safe_data /safe_outputs /scratch
 ```

 We then want to copy our script inside the container.
 As we do not mean to preserve the script, only its output, we will copy it in a new `/src` directory.
-Note that we cannot save the files to `/scratch` as they would otherwise be overwritten during the mounting process to the SHS directories.
-To avoid repeating the `RUN` command, we will simply add our new directory to it:
+Note that we cannot save the files to `/scratch` as they would otherwise be overwritten when running the container using the CES tools.
+To avoid repeating the `RUN` command, we will add our new directory to it:

 ```dockerfile
 RUN mkdir /safe_data /safe_outputs /scratch /src